4 Tips for Returning to Exercise After Being Sick

 4 Tips for Returning to Exercise after Being Sick

 Getting sick is a part of life, no matter how hard we might try to avoid it.
 It not only disrupts our work and family time, but it also may halt our exercise routine.
-I recently went through this experience when I came down with a serious infection that had me unable to leave the bed for nearly a week.
-I could barely stand upright so working out was not even an option.
-Now that the worst is over, it’s time to get back to working out.
+We’ve all experienced an illness so challenging that working out is not even an option at the time.
+But when the worst is over, it’s time to get back to exercise.
 But how?
-Today I’m sharing with you 4 tips for easing back into exercise after being sick when you may still not be 100%.
+We’re sharing with you 4 tips for easing back into exercise after being sick when you may still not be 100%.

 Tip 1: Isometrics

-After lying in bed for almost a week, my body hurt all over just from not moving.
-The inactivity was almost worse than the illness!
-After doing so little with my muscles (other than coughing) I knew I had to get my muscles working again, but gently.
+After lying in bed for almost a week, your body may hurt all over just from not moving.
+The inactivity might be worse than the illness!
+After doing so little with your muscles (other than coughing) you need to get your muscles working again, but gently.
 One of the safest ways to wake up your muscles after an illness is by starting with isometric exercises.
 Isometric exercises are done with your body completely still so you are not moving through large ranges of motion, can be done with almost every muscle in the body, and can be performed anywhere.
 Try moving your body into various positions and then just squeezing your muscles for 30 seconds.
-I simply lied down on the floor or sat in a chair and began to squeeze each of my muscles for 30 seconds concentrating on muscles in my legs, trunk, and upper body.
+You can simply lie down on the floor or sit in a chair and begin to squeeze each muscle for 30 seconds concentrating on muscles in the legs, trunk, and upper body.
 Start with just a few minutes of isometric exercises once a day and see if you can build to twice a day.
 Your muscles will thank you for using them!

 When you’re ready to start back to the gym, it’s important to ease back into workout out so that you don’t overdo it.
 A good rule of thumb is the 50% rule.
 Whatever weights, sets, and reps you were doing prior to getting sick; cut it in half.
 For example, if you usually perform 2 sets of pull downs at 140 pounds, when you return from being sick, cut it back to 1 set of pull downs with 70 pounds.
 If you usually run for 30 minutes on the treadmill, after being sick, start back with 15 minutes of walking and running intervals.
 Feels easy?
 That’s the point!
 Your body has just been through a battle on the inside.
 Don’t add more stress by over exercising.